Frequently Asked Questions

-Conflict in Syria is fueling one of the largest humanitarian crises of our time, with over five million refugees and six million internally displaced persons forced to flee their homes due to violence and civil war.
+Conflict in Syria is fueling one of the largest humanitarian crises of our time, with over six million refugees and 6.7 million internally displaced persons forced to flee their homes due to violence and civil war.

 UNHCR, the UN Refugee Agency, is leading a coordinated, on-the-ground effort across international borders to protect those in need, alleviate suffering, and provide life-saving humanitarian aid.
 Read more about UNHCR in Syria.